zabojeb/EduNote/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to fork the repository, make your changes, and submit a pull request.
+Feel free to fork the repository, make your changes, and submit a pull requests 🤗

 ## License